masalinas/poc-firebase-products/README.md

 ## Deploy service on Google Cloud Platform

-If we obtaine errirs from eslint remove the dot point from package lint scripts
+If we obtaine errors from eslint remove the dot point from package lint scripts
 ```sh
 firebase deploy
 ```